denghuishenmi/minimind/README_en.md

 ## Ⅱ Main Training Steps

-> All training scripts are executed in the `cd ./trainer` directory.

 ### **1. Pretraining**:

 The first task for LLM is not to interact directly with humans, but to fill the network parameters with knowledge.
 The "